Warning: Reason support is experimental. We are looking for beta-tester and contributors.

 , cp_sig )

-Replace main_service by:
+Replace the registration of main_service by:

 let%server () =